MovingBlocks/TempDoc/GSOC.md

 # What is Terasology

-In short our project goal is to make a heavily extensible voxel world game where actual gameplay can be defined in batches of modules.
+In short [Terasology's](http://terasology.org) goal is to make a heavily extensible voxel world game where actual gameplay can be defined in batches of modules.
 The engine is minimal, primarily serving to support modules of different kinds.
 Even systems that seem central to games in general, like a first person player, inventory, combat, and so on is here provided in modules instead and everything can be replaced with a customized version.

 We plan to make a few typical game types available, like a content creation sand box mode, a twisted Alice in Wonderland style "defend your base and destroy theirs" mode, a more difficult "start from scratch" world with a realistic tech tree to claw your way up while surviving, and so on.